LightArrowsEXE/moon_blog/_posts/2019-09-30-mpv-made-easy.md

 <hr>

 There’s a lot of amazing stuff you can do with mpv, and this only covers the basics for your average user.
-We haven’t even started talking about shaders, scaling, etc!
+We haven’t even started talking about shaders, scripts, etc!
 If you are interested in these, you can check out the official documentation linked above, or read [eXmendiC’s post](https://iamscum.wordpress.com/guides/videoplayback-guide/mpv-conf/.)